 Traditional Wedding Reception Timeline and Schedule Example

 All wedding receptions are one-of-a-kind, much like snowflakes or fingerprints.
 Knowing the timeline of what will happen is key to throwing a fantastic event.
 Here's a timeline for your wedding reception program.
-You can follow this itinerary or create your plan by including the reception activities you want:
+You can follow this order or create your plan by including the reception activities you want:

 The Cocktail Hour: Couples usually leave the wedding ceremony after being declared husband and wife to take pictures with their photographer.
 Meanwhile, the cocktail reception will start right away if the reception venue is the same as the ceremony location.
 If it's not, guests go to the venue and start sipping their cocktails more than half an hour later.